Fat face: Widespread use

 Fat faces rapidly became popular.
 Whereas early poster types and titling capitals were generally only upright, fat faces were made in roman and in italics.
 Swash capitals for A M N V W Y were quite common; the sample text "VANWAYMAN" was used as a sample text by the Caslon type foundry to showcase them.
-They were also down into quite small sizes.
+They were also made down into quite small sizes.

-Fat faces were also used in the USA, where they were used on gravestones.
+Fat faces were also used in the US, where they were used on gravestones.
 In the United States Barnhurst and Nerone comment that fat face newspaper nameplates were in fashion in the 1810s; later they were often replaced by blackletter.

 Mosley has particularly praised those of Vincent Figgins' foundry (digitised by Matthew Carter as Elephant, above): "exaggeration puts a huge strain on the designer if the result is to retain any coherence at all.
-Whoever cut the fat-faces of Vincent Figgins ...handled the problems with what can only be described as elegance."
+Whoever cut the fat-faces of Vincent Figgins ... handled the problems with what can only be described as elegance."
 New varieties were added by type foundries, including condensed, wide and contra-italic versions.
 Other display typefaces also proliferated following their lead; reverse-contrast typefaces, introduced by 1821, may be seen as an inversion of the style.